ysaikai/ysaikai.github.io/index.md

 &nbsp; —Helen Keller
 </div>

 Hello, World!
 I am Yuji Saikai from Melbourne, Australia.
 I work for [School of Mathematics and Statistics](https://ms.unimelb.edu.au) at the University of Melbourne.
 I am really interested in computational approaches to complex real-world problems.
-My current research focuses on data-driven optimisation and its applications to precision agriculture.
+My current research focuses on Bayesian nonparametrics, reinforcement learning, and their applications to agricultural systems.

 - [About Me](./about/)
 - [Teaching](./teaching/)